seinwave/bsl-resources/readme.md

 If, however, you prefer to just monkey around with the data, I have you covered.

 - As a <a href = "https://github.com/seinwave/bsl-resources/blob/ad7493184a8a3286922473f4c7468283ed94a2c5/data/nyc-resources.json">JSON</a>
+- AS a <a href = "data/nyc-resources.csv">CSV</a>csv

+All I ask is that you please attribute the data to Brooklyn Shows Love.

 Enjoy!